 Today was a warm and sunny day.
 I mounted my Van Moof X2 to visit my father, who is in a care home (cf. previous posts).
 I was wearing a Vivienne Westwood (Red Label) skirt.
 The skirt is an old favorite of mine.
 It’s tight through the thighs, but manageably narrow further down.
 It’s just as constrictive a skirt as one can ride the X2 with.

-Riding the bike like a madman, and as dangerously, it took me 25 minutes to arrive at the care home.
+Riding the bike like a crazy person, and as dangerously, it took me 25 minutes to arrive at the care home.
 I kicked the rear wheel in its electronic lock and chained up the bike.
-I went inside, registered, dutifully put on the facemask handed to me at the reception desk and ran up three flights of stairs to arrive at the open ward where my Dad has his room.
+I went inside, registered, dutifully put on the facemask handed to me at the reception desk and ran up three flights of stairs to arrive at the open ward where my Dad has his tiny room.

 I decided to take my Dad out for a stroll in a nearby park.
 We rode down in the elevator.
 I was facing the backwall.
 The upper part of my body was reflected in a full-length mirror.
 The lower half was behind the wheelchair.
 I was wearing the facemask.
 The facemask concealed the scarred and molten part of my face.
-I’ve resolved to explore possibilities to wear one permanently, or revisit the option of wearing a niqāb.
+I thought maybe I should wear it forever.